dfki-ric-underactuated-lab/torque_limited_simple_pendulum/README.md

 ## Documentation

-The full documentation for this repository can be found [here](https://dfki-ric-underactuated-lab.github.io/torque_limited_simple_pendulum/).
+The full website based documentation for this repository can be found [here](https://dfki-ric-underactuated-lab.github.io/torque_limited_simple_pendulum/).
+A pdf based printable report is available [here](https://github.com/dfki-ric-underactuated-lab/torque_limited_simple_pendulum/blob/master/docs/reference/torque_limited_simple_pendulum.pdf)

 As a quick start, we refer to the following readme files: